 External Factors: The opportunities & threats are included in the category of external factors.

-The internal factors that mainly consist of strengths & weaknesses includes all the 4P’s, finance & personal etc. While other external environmental forces that can become an opportunity for one organization and at the same time threat for another organization include the legislation, socio-cultural changes, technological changes & changes in the competition etc.
+The internal factors that mainly consist of strengths & weaknesses include all the 4Ps, finance & personal, etc. While other external environmental forces that can become an opportunity for one organization and at the same time threat for another organization include legislation, sociocultural changes, technological changes & changes in the competition, etc.

-In fact the basic issues that are significant to the future of the organization are isolated as the aim of the SWOT analysis, so that the resultant marketing plan would be made.
+The basic issues that are significant to the future of the organization are isolated as the aim of the SWOT analysis so that the resultant marketing plan would be made.

 Mistakes that Need to be Avoided

-There are certain errors that are quite harmful for the organization and these are mostly observed in the SWOT analysis.
+Certain errors are quite harmful to the organization and these are mostly observed in the SWOT analysis.
 These errors are as follows.

-01- Starting of SWOT analysis process before identification & agreement on objective.
-The objective is essential for the success of the SWOT matrix, because the SWOT”s may not sustain without objective.
-Moreover, if the objective is not fully agreed by all the participants then each one has its own different objective in mind which would ultimately affect the outcomes of the process.
+- Starting of SWOT analysis process before identification & agreement on the objective.
+The objective is essential for the success of the SWOT matrix, because the SWOT”s may not sustain without an objective.
+Moreover, if the objective is not fully agreed upon by all the participants then each one has its different objective in mind which would ultimately affect the outcomes of the process.

-02- The strengths & opportunities are apparently similar in most of the cases, but the management should clearly differentiate both.
+- The strengths & opportunities are similar in most cases, but the management should differentiate both.

-03- In certain situations the possible strategies are confused with the SWOT matrix.
-This error occurs on the basis of the opportunities.
-So in order to avoid this error, the opportunities should be considered as auspicious conditions.
-Moreover the SWOT is actually related to the description of conditions while actions are defined by possible strategies.
+- In certain situations, the possible strategies are confused with the SWOT matrix.
+This error occurs based on the opportunities.
+So to avoid this error, the opportunities should be considered auspicious conditions.
+Moreover, the SWOT is related to the description of conditions while actions are defined by possible strategies.